HIPAA Compliant Healthcare App Development: 10 Most Critical Steps to Take

 Step 8.
 Integrations

-Modern apps are always connected to other apps or platforms.
-If your app anticipates connecting to cloud services, these should also be HIPAA-compliant.
-Otherwise, you can find yourself in a position where PHIs are stolen from cloud databases without you even being aware of that.
+If your app connects to Google Meet or AWS, ensure they are HIPAA-compliant.
+Otherwise, your organization can find itself in a position when PHIs are stolen from cloud databases without you even being aware of that.
 Luckily, there are several reliable cloud-based solutions with HIPAA-compliant backends included.
-These are the following: Google Compute Engine, AWS, and Datica
+Besides, mobile communication must be scalable.

 Step 9.
 Audit, Audit, and Audit

-Before, we stressed the importance of testing after every update.
-Each healthcare HIPAA software development step should be audited from a broader perspective.
+Each healthcare HIPAA software development step should be audited from a broad perspective.
 There are a lot of testing methods involved, including:

 • Usability testing